Spring is almost here, which means visitors hoping to explore Harlem are sure to follow.

 📍Top of Marcus Garvey Park between 120th and 124th Streets and Madison Ave and Mt.
 Morris Park West

-Eat/Drink: Family-run ice cream parlor Sugar Hill Creamery, serving scoops of handmade ice cream in flavors like Harlem Sweeties (a.k.a. salted caramel) and hot chocolate made with vanilla ice cream, is a short walk from the park at 184 Lenox Ave/Malcolm X Blvd.
+Eat/Drink: Family-run ice cream parlor Sugar Hill Creamery, serving scoops of handmade ice cream in flavors like Chairperson of the Board (a.k.a. blueberry cheesecake) as well as brownie sundaes, ice cream sandwiches, and its beloved ice cream hot chocolate is a short walk from the park at 184 Lenox Ave/Malcolm X Blvd.

 4. Visit the legendary Apollo Theater

 No visit to Harlem is complete without a stop at this legendary theater, where everyone from Billie Holiday to James Brown has performed on stage.
 Take a picture in front of the iconic marquee and don't forget to look down to find the name of your favorite star—Aretha Franklin, Michael Jackson, Prince—in the Apollo Theater's Walk of Fame.
-The 89th season of Amateur Night is now in full swing, with shows every Wednesday night at 7:30.
+Upcoming events include Amateur Night at the Apollo every Wednesday night and the annual Double Dutch Holiday Classic.

 📍253 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds